-- such activities in the specific area; - sufficient data exist to indicate that, although a development in the specific area is likely to proceed, the carrying amount of the exploration and evaluation asset is unlikely to be recovered in full from successful development or by sale; and - Impairment of exploration and evaluation assets is assessed at the cash generating unit ("CGU") level.
+- The period for which the entity has the right to explore in the specific area has expired during the period or will expire in the near future, and is not expected to be renewed; - Substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; - Exploration for and evaluation of mineral resources in the specific area have not led to the discovery of commercially viable quantities of mineral resources and the entity has decided to discontinue such activities in the specific area; - Sufficient data exist to indicate that, although a development in the specific area is likely to proceed, the carrying amount of the exploration and evaluation asset is unlikely to be recovered in full from successful development or by sale; and - Impairment of exploration and evaluation assets is assessed at the cash generating unit ("CGU") level.
 A CGU is the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows of other assets or groups of assets.
 The Company has used each of its mineral properties to establish its CGUs.